See a listing of

 Kisor is the retired book editor of the Chicago Sun-Times as well as the

-author of three nonfiction books and four mystery novels.
+author of three nonfiction books and five mystery novels.
 He is also

 the co-author of one children’s book.